Code-the-Dream-School/python-essentials-v1/assignments/03MorePythonSkills.md

 ## **Task 3: List Comprehensions Practice**

 1. Within the assignment3 folder, create a file called `list-comprehensions.py`.
-Add code that reads the contents of `../csv/employees.csv` into a DataFrame.
+Add code that reads the contents of `../csv/employees.csv` into a list of lists using the csv module.
 2. Using a list comprehension, create a list of the employee names, first_name + space + last_name.
-The list comprehension should iterate through the rows of the DataFrame.
+The list comprehension should iterate through the items in the list read from the csv file.
 Print the resulting list.
-Hint: If df is your dataframe, df.iterrows() gives an iterable list of rows.
-Each row is a tuple, where the first element of the tuple is the index, and the second element is a dict with the key/value pairs from the row.
+Skip the item created for the heading of the csv file.
 3. Using a list comprehension, create another list from the previous list of names.
 This list should include only those names that contain the letter "e".
 Print this list.

 ---